tensorflow/tflite-micro/tensorflow/lite/micro/tools/Debugging_Tool_README.md

     --input_tflite_file=</path/to/my_model.tflite>
 ```

-The Python Tool/Script can also be used to comapre TFLM vs Expected Output/Flatbuffer provided by the C++ Tool/binary.
+The Python Tool/Script can also be used to compare, TFLM's python x86 output vs expected output provided by the C++ Tool/binary.

 #### TFLM vs Expected Command:
 ```